 So does Sweden.

 Loot boxes aren’t currently classified as a form of gambling under Swedish law, but in an interview with P3 News, Sweden’s Minister for Public Administration revealed that loot boxes could be reclassified as a form of gambling by 2019.
-Sweden has strict gambling laws, so including loot boxes in the definition of gambling would allow the country to regulate and control their influence.
+Sweden has strict gambling laws, so including loot boxes in the definition of gambling would allow the country to regulate and control its influence.
 Currently, there is no way for the damage loot boxes can inflict to be mitigated, as seen with Oscar Hansson.

 Oscar Hansson is a young man addicted to FIFA Ultimate Team.
-He says that over all the years he’s been playing, he’s dumped between 20,000-30,000 kronor into the game.
+He says that overall the years he’s been playing, he’s dumped between 20,000-30,000 kronor into the game.
 That’s about $2500-$3700 USD!
 At the time of P3’s report, he’d just removed his debit card from his FIFA Ultimate Team account, but he doesn’t hesitate to describe his persistent purchase of loot boxes as “an addiction.”